-Stumbling on Happiness purports to explore and explain how happiness works.
+In Stumbling on Happiness author Daniel Gilbert explores the topic of happiness and seeks to explain how happiness works.

 - Bullet Summary